Personalized Card Recommendations

 Best Personal Credit Card Welcome Offers (75,000+ Points) — February 2026

-If you’re chasing a huge sign-up bonus, don’t get tricked by the biggest number on the screen.
-The *type* of points is what decides whether the bonus is truly worth it.
+If you’re chasing a huge sign-up bonus, don’t get fooled by the biggest number on the screen.
+The type of points is what decides whether the bonus is actually worth it.

-Flexible bank points (like Chase Ultimate Rewards® or Amex Membership Rewards®) can usually transfer to multiple airline and hotel programs, so they’re the easiest to turn into outsized value.
-Hotel points can still be amazing — but you want to redeem them on nights where cash prices are high.
+Flexible bank points — like Chase Ultimate Rewards® or Amex Membership Rewards® — can usually transfer to multiple airline and hotel programs, so they’re the easiest to turn into outsized value.
+Hotel points can still be great, but you want to redeem them on nights where the cash price is high.
+That’s the difference between a bonus that funds a real trip and one that just sits in an account.

 Quick picks

-• Best premium perks + potentially the biggest bonus: The Platinum Card® from American Express (up to 175,000 points)
+• Best premium perks + potentially the biggest bonus: The Platinum Card® from American Express (as high as 175,000 points)

-• Best hotel bonus right now: IHG One Rewards Premier Credit Card (175,000 points)
+• Best hotel bonus right now: Hilton Honors Aspire Card from American Express (currently 175,000 points)

 How I’m estimating point value (quick and simple)

-For easy comparisons, I’m using rough point values based on major industry valuations (February 2026): Chase Ultimate Rewards ≈ 2.05¢, Amex Membership Rewards ≈ 2.0¢, Citi ThankYou ≈ 1.9¢, Capital One miles ≈ 1.85¢.
-Hotel points are all over the place, so treat those values as a range — the redemption matters more than the chart.
+For easy comparisons, I’m using rough point values based on major industry valuations as of the refresh date: Chase Ultimate Rewards ≈ 2.05¢, Amex Membership Rewards ≈ 2.0¢, Citi ThankYou ≈ 1.9¢, Capital One miles ≈ 1.85¢.
+Hotel points are all over the place, so treat those as a range — the redemption matters far more than any chart.
+Every “estimated value” below is my own rough math, not a promise of what you’ll get.

 Card (link) Welcome offer Spend requirement Annual fee Est. bonus value* Best for

-*Estimated values are rough and depend heavily on how you redeem.
+*Estimated values are my own rough math and depend heavily on how you redeem.
 Hotel point values vary the most.
+None of these are guaranteed returns.

 Card-by-card rundown